nikkag/email-to-pdf-converter/README.md

-# EML to PDF Converter
+# Email to PDF Converter

-A modern Python script that converts `.eml` files to PDFs with date-based naming, following the same logic as the `amdate.py` script.
+A modern Python script that converts `.eml` and `.msg` files to PDFs with date-based naming, following the same logic as the `amdate.py` script.
 Features a cross-platform file selector dialog and proper dependency management.

 ## Features

 - **Cross-platform directory selection**: Works on both macOS and Windows
+- **Multi-format support**: Handles both EML and MSG (Outlook) email files
 - **Date-based naming**: Uses email headers to extract dates and create organized filenames
 - **Conflict resolution**: Automatically handles filename conflicts by adding counters
 - **Modern Python practices**: Type hints, comprehensive error handling, and modular design